Jermaine0Forbes/AvaWebsite/readme.md

 ## Logs

+### 4/7/18

+- commiting  old changes  and pushing them up to github

 ### 8/17/17
 -  I was able to add the pictures to the #home-block-1 and it is not more responsive
 - #home-block-2 now has pictures within the slick slider, though there are only